ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 ```

-If the objects are already called tacsat and eflalo then, you don&#39;t need to run those two lines and you can add an # at the beginning of each line.
-However, make sure that whatever you have called your objects the naming structure is consistent across all years otherwise the "For" loop won&#39;t run.
+If the objects are already called tacsat and eflalo then, you don't need to run those two lines and you can add an # at the beginning of each line.
+However, make sure that whatever you have called your objects the naming structure is consistent across all years otherwise the "For" loop won't run.

 #- Make sure data is in right format